 Review component retail: €10'000/pr, add €2'400/pr for stands

 Zee one that makes everything betta?
 At Denver's 2019 show, attendees had their first exposure to Børresen's latest monitor.
 It's to their main line what ScanSonic is to Raidho, former home of Lars Kristensen and Michael Børresen.
-Today our two Danes and business partners run UpperLevel ApS.
-That's the parent company to the brands Aavik, Ansuz & Børresen.
+Today our two Danes and business partners run Audio Group Denmark previously UpperLevel ApS.
+It's the parent company to Aavik, Ansuz & Børresen.
 They're all manufactured on these premises in an Aalborg industrial park I visited in April 2019.

 Upon hearing early Z1 demonstrators at Denver's 2019 show, PartTimeAudiophile called them "an absolute assassin at this price point.
 With so many ultra-high-end brands debuting bookshelf speakers in this price range almost monthly, none off the top of my head other maybe than Vimberg impressed me more than the new Z1."
 [Vimberg's Amea is a ~€13'000/pr two-way monitor with rear-firing passive radiator in all Accuton driver trim – Ed.]

-During my Aalborg visit, I'd spied first prototype cabs but no opportunity for even a sneak listen yet.
-I was told that the B01's geometrically complex vents for dipole ribbon operation on the cheeks would have to go, its vertical bass reflex slot give way to a simpler horizontal slot port.
-The carbon-composite 4.8" driver's low-inductance neodymium motor with copper pole pieces would have to make do without copper, perhaps even go iron(ic).
-It'd be the familiar song.
+During my Aalborg visit, I'd spied first prototype cabs but no opportunity for a listen.
+I was told that the B01's complex vents for dipole ribbon operation on the cheeks would have to go, its vertical bass reflex slot give way to a simpler horizontal slot port.
+The carbon-composite 4.8" driver's low-inductance neodymium motor with copper pole pieces would likely have to make do without copper.
+It'd be the familiar routine.
 Shave off build costs without too much stepping on the dearer sibling's toes.
-Ergo, simpler squared-out cabinets plus other material savings to slash labor fees with the efficiency of Zorro's blade.
+Simpler squared-out cabinets plus other material savings would attempt to slash labor fees with the efficiency of Zorro's blade.
 Snip.